-For Ant 2 and each of the other Local Group dSphs with measured velocity dispersions and half-light radii (assumed to correspond to Plummer profiles), we use Equation 4 to find the parameters of NFW halos that exactly predict the observed velocity dispersion.
-For each dwarf, the two degrees of freedom in the NFW profile result in a 'degeneracy curve' of $M{200}$ as a function of $c{200}$ (Peñarrubia et al. 2008a); in general, higher concentrations require lower halo masses in order to predict the same global velocity dispersion.
-The top-left panel of Figure 14 shows the NFW degeneracy curve for each dwarf galaxy.
+For Ant 2 and each of the other Local Group dSphs with measured velocity dispersions and half-light radii (assumed to correspond to Plummer profiles), we use equation (4) to find the parameters of NFW haloes that exactly predict the observed velocity dispersion.
+For each dwarf, the two degrees of freedom in the NFW profile result in a 'degeneracy curve' of $M{200}$ as a function of $c{200}$ (Peñarrubia, McConnachie & Navarro 2008a); in general, higher concentrations require lower halo masses in order to predict the same global velocity dispersion.

+The top-left panel of Fig. 14 shows the NFW degeneracy curve for each dwarf galaxy.
 Given the measured luminosities, and assuming a stellar mass-to-light ratio $\Upsilon = 2M{\odot}/L{V,\odot}$ , the middle-left panel shows the corresponding relationship between concentration and the ratio of stellar to halo mass, $M/M{200}$ .
-The bottom-left panel shows the relationships between concentration and the ratio of half-light radius to the halo radius $r{200}$ .
+The bottom-left panel shows